 And guess which of these writers is closer to getting published?
 Yep, the one who wrote whatever she could on whatever day she could write it.

 Now, you’re probably thinking that a smaller goal isn’t good enough.
-I know this because I’m talking to a perfectionist.
+I know this because you’re talking to a perfectionist.
 So anytime you’re not sure how to start.
-Or just how many words per day is good enough, try this seriously powerful writing technique combo that got me back to writing when perfectionism and anxiety had won too many days in a row.
+Or just how many words per day are good enough, try this seriously powerful writing technique that got me back to writing when perfectionism and anxiety had won too many days in a row.